 Can we get license plate cameras at the entrance and exit of the neighborhood?

 There are currently 9 entrances and exits to the neighborhood.
 The cost of setting this up along with the required electrical connections, and fees to operate the system does not currently outweigh the potential benefits.
-Flock,cellular
+The pricing for Flock, which is a solar cellular system, would be around $22,500 a year.
+Which we do not have the budget for.

 Continued re-zoning of our schools is frustrating.
 Why are we not zoned to the schools closest to us and why did the HOA not coordinate a response?